ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-qed.md

 $$</div>
 where $\boldsymbol p_0$ is the electron momentum and $\boldsymbol k_0$ is the initial simulation-frame photon momentum (both in units of $m_e c$).
-Once in the lab frame, the electron-photon pair is scattered with probability
+Once in the rest frame, the electron-photon pair is scattered with probability
 <div>$$
 \begin{align}